flavioaiello/continuous/README.md

 #### Configuration
 Add the SSH key from src/root/.ssh/id_rsa.pub to your git project's or repsitory's access keys.
-Please define your pipeline or multibranch pipeline jobs directly into `config/jobs.groovy`.
+Please define your pipeline or multibranch pipeline jobs directly into `config/build.groovy` eg. `config/deploy.groovy`.
 If you wish to organize your jobs you can configure views directly in `config/views.groovy`.
 Use a `Jenkinsfile` on each software repository you wish to build.
 This setup is built in on jenkins using the plugins as described below.

 #### JenkinsCI [Job DSL Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Job+DSL+Plugin)
 Please refer to the [official tutorial](https://github.com/jenkinsci/job-dsl-plugin/wiki), [apidoc](https://jenkinsci.github.io/job-dsl-plugin/) and the [Job DSL Playground](http://job-dsl.herokuapp.com/).
 Not all of the 1000+ Jenkins plugins are supported by the built-in DSL.
 If the API Viewer does not list support for a certain plugin, the Automatically Generated DSL can be used to fill the gap.